Deaf philosophy: Existentialism

 Deaf Existentialists deal with numerous questions, one of which is why Deaf people should continue to exist in the face of genetic advancement.
 Deaf people often are resistant to 'cures' for their condition due to it being a medical identity along with a cultural identity, and a 'cure' could mean an eventual loss of language and culture.
 Additionally, Deaf Existentialists discuss what the meaning of a Deaf identity is.

 In practice

-In academics
+In academia

 Philosophers outside and within the Deaf community will often discuss how best to educate a d/Deaf individual.
 This falls under bioethics because deafness is both a physical condition but also in many cases a cultural identity.
-In academics, the question of how to best educate a deaf child is longstanding with sources dating back to 1855.
+In academia, the question of how to best educate a deaf child is longstanding with sources dating back to 1855.

-Information Sharing

-Deaf philosophers, such as Burke, cite information sharing as a topic of importance in the Deaf community.
-Information sharing in a Deaf philosophical context analyzes methodologies regarding how Deaf people share information about current events, along with other information regarding news for better understanding.